Alek Thomas Player Props: Diamondbacks vs. Blue Jays

 Blue Jays Pitching Rankings

+- The 9.7 strikeouts per nine innings put together by the Blue Jays pitching staff leads MLB.

-- The Blue Jays' 3.85 team ERA ranks ninth among all league pitching staffs.
+- The Blue Jays have a 3.83 team ERA that ranks eighth across all league pitching staffs.

-- Blue Jays pitchers combine to rank 23rd in baseball in home runs surrendered (117 total, 1.3 per game).
+- Blue Jays pitchers combine to surrender 118 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

 © 2023 Data Skrive.
 All rights reserved.